ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/layout_in_metview.rst

 .. image:: /_static/layout_in_metview/ANNOTATIONVIEW.png

-The `Annotation View <https://confluence.ecmwf.int/display/METV/Annotation+View>`_ icon provides a container for user-defined text boxes.
+The :ref:`Annotation View <annotationview_icon>` icon provides a container for user-defined text boxes.
 This view can also be used for layout purposes - if no user text is defined then an empty box will be created in the Display Window / paper sheet.

 .. image:: /_static/layout_in_metview/annotation-view-plot.png

 The user-defined text is provided by means of a :ref:`Text Plotting <mtext_icon>`  icon.